 If for example, you want to run a 30 Watt TV for 5 hours you will need 150 Wh of energy.
-If you were to use this TV for 30 days consecutively running it for 5 hours every day you will consume 4.5 Kwh.
+Compare this to a hairdryer which needs 1000 Watt-hours.

-How much Solar Power Would I need to Run a Tv
+How much Battery Power Would I need to Run a Tv

 From the example above we’ve seen, we’ll need around 150 Wh in order to run a TV for 5 hours in a day.
 In order to get the size of the battery, you would need to run the TV you will need to convert the Watt-hours to Amp-hours.
 This is how most batteries are rated.
 Amp-hours is 1-amp of power expended over one hour.

 To calculate Amp-hours you divide the Watt-hours by the voltage.
 The voltage in a battery bank is usually between 12v and 24v depending on how you wire the system.

 Therefore a battery with a 12.5 Ah rating and higher can run a 30W TV comfortably for 5 hours.